dino115/data_maps/README.md

     }
   ```
 - **Converter: numeric**
   Cast data to a numeric value.
 Possible options are 'Integer', 'Float' or a number, then it is casted to float and rounded.
+Doesn't work with collections.
+  Can raise an error if the value is not convertable.

   ```ruby
     numeric: 'Integer'